Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 When is a Wet Signature Required?

-1. Legal Documents: Many legal documents, such as contracts, deeds, and wills, require a wet signature to be valid and enforceable.
+1. Legal Documents: Many legal documents such as deeds, wills, adoption papers, etc. need to be signed with a wet signature before they can be considered valid.
+Some contracts like those for purchasing property over a certain value may also require a wet signature.
 This is because wet signatures serve as evidence that the person whose signature appears on the document has agreed to the terms outlined in the document.

 2. Financial Transactions: In many financial transactions, such as loans, mortgages, and bank account applications, wet signatures are required to confirm the identity of the person signing the document and to ensure the authenticity and integrity of the transaction.